grochin1/IS211_Courseproject/README.md

 ### Initialize

 The following command will create all tables and fill the database with dummy blog posts.
-I created some posts of  the food I like!
+I created a post of the food I like!

     $ python app.py init